1. What exactly is eTrade? Is it something about shopping on the Internet… ?

 The EU has created a number of online networks and platforms for ICT innovation ecosystem players, like start-ups, accelerators, venture capitalists, etc. They allow to connect businesses and organisations in different EU member states to exchange contacts, ideas and participate in shared initiatives and events.

-14. What about the training packages?
-Who are they for and which skills gaps do they address?
-When can we expect them to come into force?
+14. What about a common framework for a modular training package?
+Who is they for and which skills gaps does it address?
+When can we expect it to come into force?

-The common training packages aim at the main groups of ecosystem stakeholders in the Eastern partner countries:
+The common framework for a modular training package is aimed at the main groups of ecosystem stakeholders in the Eastern partner countries: